 - Numbered lists.
-A numbered list is reserved for step-by-step procedures, with the steps always performed sequentially. - Bulleted list.
-The items in a bulleted list, such as this one, are grouped together because they represent similar items.
-The order of items in the list is not critical. - File names and folders.
-References to computer files and Windows® folders are shown in Courier font, for example: C:\MYGAMRYDATA\CV.DTA and GAMRY.INI.
+A numbered list is reserved for step-by-step procedures, with the steps always performed sequentially. - Bulleted list: The items in a bulleted list, such as this one, are grouped together because they represent similar items.
+The order of items in the list is not critical. - Menu commands.
+Menu commands are shown in Boldface, with a greater-than sign separating menu levels: i.e., Utilities > Instrument Manager which is the Instrument manager found on the Gamry Framework Utilities Menu. - File names and folders.
+Inside paragraphs, references to computer files and Windows® folders are capitalized and placed within quotes, for example: "C:\MYGAMRYDATA\CV.DTA" and "GAMRY.INI".